#3 COPING TOOL - Let The Problem be the Problem

 You are a human inside a broken, demanding system.

-And while we can’t always wait for the system to change… we can build tools of resilience that help us live softer inside it.
+And while we can't always wait for the system to change, we can build tools that help us live more comfortably within it.

 🖌 The Coping Tool: Let's Name It